ibcn-cloudlet/dianne/doc/tutorial.md

 2.Build and train your own neural network
 -----------------------------------------

 To build your own neural network, drag and drop modules from the toolbox onto the canvas.
+You can scroll down the toolbox list, and you can (un)collapse categories by clicking on the category title.
 Connect the modules together such that you start with an `Input` module and end with an `Output` module, for example:

 ![The example MNIST neural network](figures/3.png)